-Oregon is one of the hungriest states in the nation and in 2016 the only state to record an increase in childhood hunger.
+Oregon is one of the hungriest states in the nation.
+In 2022, 1 in 4 children don’t know where their next meal is coming from.
 The only food available to many children in Portland is government-subsidized breakfast and lunch—sometimes dinner is a bag of chips, or nothing at all.

 There is so much great, healthy food in our community!
 With your support and a little work, we can feed hungry families and make the whole community healthier.
 Here is what we are doing right now to help solve these issues.